ipo-exe/flare/docs/principles.md

 ## Hierarchy and separators

-Separation of information in a label follows a **hierarchical system of delimiters**:
+Separation of information **domains** in a label follows a **hierarchical system of delimiters**:

 - **Underscore** `_` is the **universal separator**.
-  - It is used to split the **primary chunks of information** in the label.
+  - It is used to split the **primary domains of information** in the label.
   - Example:
     ```
     {info1}_{info2}_{info3}_{info4}
     ```

 - **Hyphen** `-` is the **secondary separator**.
-  - It applies only in specific cases, such as breaking down a chunk into finer parts.
+  - It applies only in specific cases, such as breaking down a domain into finer parts of **subdomains**.
   - It is optional and sometimes prohibited (e.g., in database field names).
   - Example:
     ```